Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 #### New and changed features

 - Open source
-  - wayland has been upgraded to version 1.20.0.
+  - Wayland has been upgraded to version 1.20.0.
-  - The libxkb-common has been upgraded to version 1.3.1.
+  - Libxkb-common has been upgraded to version 1.3.1.
-  - The libinput has been upgraded to version 1.17.0.
+  - Libinput has been upgraded to version 1.17.0.
-  - The libevdev has been upgraded to version 1.11.0.
+  - Libevdev has been upgraded to version 1.11.0.
-  - The mesa has been upgraded to version 21.2.3.
+  - Mesa has been upgraded to version 21.2.3.
 - Enlightenment
-  - The Drag and Drop has been added.
+  - Drag and Drop has been added.
 It provides wl_data_device_manager interface of wayland protocol to the wayland-clients.
 - Vulkan
-  - The vulkan-wsi-layer has been added.
+  - Vulkan-wsi-layer has been added.
 It implements Vulkan window system integration extensions.
 - OpenCL
-  - The Common OpenCL Packages have been added.
+  - Common OpenCL Packages have been added.
-    - The OpenCL-Headers has been added.
+    - OpenCL-Headers have been added.
 It contains C language headers for the OpenCL API.
-    - The OpenCL-ICD-Loader has been added.
+    - OpenCL-ICD-Loader has been added.
 It allows developers to build application against an Installable Client Driver loader.
 - TTS Framework
   - In order to reduce memory usage, the TTS engine, which used to execute in multiple processes, has been improved to execute as one process.
   - The client structure and TTS player to support thread safety has been improved.